This page is for healthcare providers. For more general information, see our Hepatitis page.

 Hepatitis is inflammation of the liver.
 Viruses usually cause it, but toxins, parasites or drug and alcohol abuse can also lead to hepatitis.
-In Washington, hepatitis A, hepatitis B and hepatitis C viruses are the most common causes.
+In Washington, hepatitis A, B and C viruses are the most common causes.

 - Hepatitis A, B or C.

-- Most people will not show any symptoms.
+- Most will not show symptoms.

 - Hepatitis B or C.